 Archives August 2007

 Been doing a lot of refactoring for a client project these last few weeks.
 Basically just moving away from some poorly-chosen architectures that proved hard to test toward something that's easier to build unit-tests for.
-Of course, being choices made within the first month of the project, they had worked themselves deep into the ...
+Of course, being choices made within the first month of the project, they had worked themselves deep into the grain. ...

 Unable to sleep tonight because of an issue that arose this evening that I just couldn't stop thinking about...

 I was working on the Developer's page on the wiki and was putting in links for the various technologies in use.
 One of those being D-BUS.
-All fine and dandy, except that the D-BUS ...!-->!-->
+All fine and dandy, except that the D-BUS page had ...!-->!-->

 Been looking at how to handle the logical step from turtle-graphics to interactive programming (event handling and the like).
 Looks like something like GooCanvas would be a good stepping-stone there.
 We can fairly readily define a mapping from turtle-style drawing into GooCanvas primitives.